 - VPN kill switch.
 A virtual private network app needs a kill switch for the off-chance the VPN connection drops unexpectedly.
 Then the internet connection will be severed, ensuring that you don’t reconnect to any service without the VPN enabled.

 - Apps for the most widely-used devices.
 Practically all internet-connected devices are vulnerable to hackers.
-Therefore, your VPN service should have the means of securing your entire household.
-It can do this with easy-to-use apps or by allowing you to configure your router manually for full network protection.
+Therefore, a safe VPN service should have the means of securing your entire household.
+It can do this with easy-to-use apps or by allowing you to configure your router manually for complete network protection.

 Most secure VPN services: overview

-1. NordVPN – the safest VPN on the market
+1. NordVPN – the most secure VPN on the market

 24/7 live chat, Email